 Restructuring Update: déjà vu all over again?

 S.22 ISN’T ABOUT SEPARATING POWERS.
-AND IT NEVER HAS BEEN.
+AND IT NEVER HAS BEEN

 On government restructuring, it’s déjà vu all over again.
-As happened last year, the Senate passed a weak restructuring bill, S.22, that would eliminate the Budget and Control Board (BCB) and replace it with an agency overseen by the same five politicians and with the same powers over bonding and procurement – the State Fiscal Affairs Authority (SFAA).
+As happened last year, the Senate passed a weak restructuring bill, S.22, that would eliminate the Budget and Control Board (BCB) and replace it with an agency overseen by the same five politicians and with the same powers over bonding and procurement – the State Fiscal Accountability Authority (SFAA).
 And as also happened last year, the House has proposed an alternative bill, H.3646, that may be slightly stronger than the Senate bill but doesn’t concentrate accountability at all.

 Instead of an SFFA, H.3646 would create the State Contracts and Accountability Authority (SCAA), another hybrid board of five executive officers and two legislators.
 The SCAA – these bills are replete with new agencies and their initials – is also given major authority over procurement (transactions involving “real property” over $500,000, for example), while a new “Division of Procurement Services” would take the functions previously exercised by the BCB with regard to the consolidated procurement code.